Minimalistic/EchoEtch/README.md

 ## Disclaimer

-By using EchoEtch, you acknowledge that you understand and accept the risks associated with using an experimental project.
-You agree to hold harmless the developers and contributors of EchoEtch for any damages or losses resulting from its use.
+By using EchoEtcher, you acknowledge that you understand and accept the risks associated with using an experimental project.
+You agree to hold harmless the developers and contributors of EchoEtcher for any damages or losses resulting from its use.

 ## Features